 Draper James won.
 The store is beautiful, no surprise.
 Plus, you’re handed a sweet tea when you walk in the door!
 We strolled around for an hour in the shopping area and then headed to the Gulch, which is another area with shops and restaurants.

 Sadly, we never saw the Parthenon replica (our Uber driver Deb said it was not a sight to see, also it was under construction) and did not go out to the Grand Ole Opry.

 We strolled around the Gulch area for a little while, which has boutiques and higher-end stores like Frye Boots.
-We did not stand in line for the giant angel wings.
+However, we did not stand in line for the giant angel wings.